Virginia Tech vs. Syracuse NCAA Football Odds, Plays and Insights | October 23, 2021

 Syracuse Stats and Trends

-- In Syracuse's seven games this season, it has six wins against the spread.
+- In Syracuse's seven games this year, it has six wins against the spread.

-- The Orange have an against the spread record of 4-0 in their four games as an underdog of 3.5 points or more this year.
+- So far this season, the Orange have been installed as underdogs by a 3-point margin or more four times and are 4-0 ATS in those games.

-- Syracuse's games this season have gone over the point total three times in seven opportunities (42.9%).
+- Syracuse's games this season have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Syracuse scores more than 20.2 points, it is 5-0 against the spread and 3-2 overall.
+- When Syracuse puts up more than 20.2 points, it is 5-0 against the spread and 3-2 overall.

-- In games that Syracuse picks up over 353.5 yards, the team is 5-0 against the spread and 2-3 overall.
+- When Syracuse picks up more than 353.5 yards, the team is 5-0 against the spread and 2-3 overall.

-- The Orange have eight turnovers this season, equal to the number of takeaways for the Hokies.
+- This season the Orange have turned the ball over eight times, while the Hokies have forced 8 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.